Master of Science, Matter Design Computation

 - Experimental structures

 The MDC is an interdisciplinary program housed in the Graduate Field of Architecture and represented by a core of faculty from the departments of Architecture, Mechanical and Aerospace Engineering, Fiber Science and Apparel Design, Materials Science and Engineering, Computer Science, and Biological and Environmental Engineering.
 Students with an undergraduate or graduate degree in architecture, engineering, biological or materials science, or computer science are likely candidates for the MDC program.

 The M.S.
 MDC program is now designated as a STEM program in Architectural and Building Sciences/Technology (CIP code 04.0902) making international M.S.
 AAD graduates eligible to extend their F-1 visas for up to three years in order to work in the United States.

-Students enrolling in the MDC program use the facilities of Cornell AAP, the Sabin Design Lab, and the Robotic Construction Laboratory within the Department of Architecture.
+Students enrolling in the MDC program use the facilities of Cornell AAP, the Sabin Design Lab, the Robotic Construction Laboratory, the Environmental Systems Lab, and the Circular Construction Lab within the Department of Architecture.

 - To afford an opportunity for students of architecture to expand their creative design potential by increasing their knowledge and understanding of material and computational design, digital fabrication, and emerging materials and technologies at the nexus of biology, materials science, and architecture